Lottie Lyell: Final years

 In the early 1920s, Lyell's health declined.
-Lyell's sister, Lynda Cox, died in September 1925 at her residence, "Nurang," in Lord Street, Roseville.
+Lyell's sister, Lynda Cox, died in September 1925 at her residence, "Nurang," in Lord Street, Roseville, North Sydney.

 Lottie Lyell died from tuberculosis on 21 December the same year at the same house.
 She was buried at Macquarie Park Cemetery and Crematorium.
 Both sisters were survived by their mother, but not their father Joseph.

 Raymond Longford died on 2 April 1959 and was buried beside her.

+Honours and legacy

 Lyell was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

+In October 2018, the inaugural Lottie Lyell Award was awarded to Shalom Almond at the Adelaide Film Festival, presented by Gillian Armstrong.